Date: Tue, 4 Jul 2006 (delayed)

 open, and I was now well to the south of that road, I assumed that I was out of

-the Tiger zone.
+the Tiger Zone.
 Apparently, the

-owned the countryside.
+Tigers owned the countryside.
 Not having any argument with either

 side, and only needing a couple of hours to cross the 40 kilometers of